Lamarrrk/SelfAssessment/Skills/Async.md

   - Async Generator 🖐️ used
   - Async Iterator 🖐️ used
   - Event 🖐️ used
-  - Coroutine 👂 heard
+  - Coroutine 🎓 known
-  - Goroutine 👂 heard
+  - Goroutine 🎓 known
   - Signal 🖐️ used
   - Stream 🎓 known
   - Chain of responsibility 🖐️ used
   - Middleware 🖐️ used
-  - Locks 👂 heard
+  - Locks 🎓 known
 - Async adapters and utils
-  - callbackify 👂 heard
+  - callbackify 🖐️ used
   - promisify 🖐️ used
   - asyncify 🖐️ used
   - callbacks compose 🖐️ used